-The basic laws and customs presented below are derived from multiple sources.
 Due to a dearth of space only some references and halachic notes have been added.
-Primary sources include: Shulchan Aruch and commentaries, Sefer HaMinhagim Chabad, Luach Colel Chabad, Sichos and Igros Kodesh.
+Primary sources include: the Alter Rebbe's Shulchan Aruch, Mateh Ephraim, Kitzur Shulchan Aruch, Sefer Haminhagim Chabad, Luach Colel Chabad, various sichos, maamarim and Igros Kodesh.
 Please see the footnotes in the Hebrew section for more halachic discussion of the topics mentioned.

-The intention of this summary is to inform you of some of the relevant laws, not to replace each person's obligation to review the Halachos comprehensively.
+The intention of this summary is to inform you of some of the relevant laws, not to replace each person's obligation to review the halachos comprehensively.

-Please note: Specific laws are usually mentioned only the first time that they become relevant, although they may apply to subsequent dates as well.
+Please note: Specific laws are usually mentioned only the first time that they become relevant, though they may apply to subsequent dates as well.